 In addition, the SSF in an effort to increase its revenue, has invested in Government EMTN bonds and Government domestic bonds.
-After the repayment of a domestic bond due in June 2021 in which the SSF had an investment of the order of EUR 10 mn, the total outstanding amount of investments in government paper reduced to zero.
-It is noted that the SSF also maintains deposits with local credit institutions amounting to a total of EUR 105 mn as at the end of 2021.
+Since June 2021, the total outstanding amount of investments in government paper reduced to zero.
+It is noted that the SSF also maintains deposits with local credit institutions amounting to a total of EUR 105 mn as at the end of 2022.